cloud-gov/product/OffboardingChecklist.md

 - [ ] Remove their access to StatusPage
 - [ ] Remove their access to PagerDuty
 - [ ] Remove their access to New Relic
+- [ ] Remove their access to Favro
 - [ ] Remove their access to [Aha!](https://18f.aha.io)
 - [ ] Remove them from [the cloud.gov team Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov)
 - [ ] Remove them from [the cloud.gov notifications Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov-notifications)